RuneSchool/RuneSchool.github.io/_posts/2024-4-30-rune-frequency.md

 Of the three vowel sisters ᚫᚪᚩ, ᚫ and ᚩ will be about equally frequent with ᚪ being more rare.
 I think this is appropriate since ᚪ is in between the other two.

 ᚩ is the first rune in terms of frequency that is unique to just the Anglo-Saxon runes.
 So if you're trying to determine which language is being written with some runes, you will likely notice ᚩ and know that it is English.
 Seeing ᛣ will be the next clue that you're reading English.

+ᛝ is surprisingly low in this data.
+My guess is that common word derivations such as "-ᛁᛝ" or perhaps "-ᛉ" and "-ᛞ" are not taken into account.